How Music Can Positively Transform Your Life Forever

 III.
 Lions & Tigers & Bears!!
 Oh my!!!
 Why does music give me goose bumps?
 What is the difference between your musical brain and your musical mind?
-Building on concepts from the first two sessions, this session will examine how music transforms your brain/mind and how engaged listening leads to a much more enhanced life.
+Building on concepts from the first two sessions, this class examines how music transforms your brain/mind and how engaged listening leads to a much more enhanced life.
 We will discover how homo sapiens are, above all, creatures of music, and come to understand the biological basis for music in our human culture.
 This session will explore how we are most fully human when there is music in our lives!
 We will also begin to explore what types of music we should listen to in order to better modulate our minds towards happiness and fulfillment.

 VI.
 The stunning, stupendous, sublime world of color.
-The ability for humans to hear subtle distinctions of tone color in sound (timbre) has been our greatest survival instinct.
+The ability of humans to hear subtle distinctions of tone color in sound (timbre) has been our greatest survival instinct.
 The sonic world of humans has witnessed an amazing development over the millennia to incorporate an unlimited palette of visual and tonal/musical color.
 In some respects, the history of the musical and visual arts can best be understood by a new appreciation of how to perceive color in sound.
-This session will explain how we actually listen most attentively to color and why rainbows are Nature’s best music!
-You will hear and experience the world in a more engaged way.
+This session explains how we actually listen most attentively to color and why rainbows are Nature’s best music!

+VII.
+Understanding and navigating Sonic Landscapes.
+We encounter music in every aspect of our lives!
+Studies suggest that the average person hears 4 hours of music every day in commercials, radio, TV, movies, and, of course, in music as its own pursuit.
+Music is a constant in our existence.
+This session reveals how sound editors and composers use music to fully enhance the “viewing experience” using diegetic and non-diegetic sound.
 VIII.
 Whither music?
-A continuance of that great question asked by Ives, Bernstein, and others, more fully revealed.
-A brief history of the origins of music and why early humans learned to sing, dance, and create art.
-This session will be a sweeping survey of how music is perhaps our greatest survival tool and why it is absolutely necessary in our lives.
-We will discover how music is truly “the only international language” and our best hope for a peaceful future.
+(A continuance of that great question asked by Ives, Bernstein, and others, more fully revealed.)
+This class is about the exquisite poetry of our existence.
+You'll discover a brief history of the origins of music and why early humans learned to sing, dance, and create art.
+Music is perhaps our greatest survival tool and you'll learn why it is absolutely necessary in your lives.
+You'll discover how music is truly “the only international language” and our best hope for a peaceful future.
 This session will reveal why you treasure the music that most moves you and how this enables you to connect to the eternal.
-This is about the exquisite poetry of our existence